hasura/graphql-engine/docs/graphql/manual/schema/default-values/column-presets.rst

   :local:

-Let's say you want certain fields to have their values set automatically when not explicitly passed using session variables or fixed values when a new row is created with a particular :doc:`user role <../../auth/authorization/roles-variables>`.
+Let's say you want certain fields to have their values set automatically when not explicitly passed using session variables or fixed values when a new row is created with a particular :ref:`user role <roles_variables>`.

 Hasura GraphQL engine's column presets let you define role-based default values for any field/column.
 These values can either be a session variable value or a static value.